pidoxy/Pidoxy/README.md

 * Node.js

-**I'd open to becoming friends and would love to chat with you!**
+**I'm open to becoming friends and would love to chat with you!**

-   My portfolio is coming 🔜 🔥
+   My portfolio is coming 🔜 🔥😇

-### Thanks for your attention 😇

 <!--